 These significant turning points are known as swing highs and swing lows.

-It’s important to know that the zig zag indicator cannot predict future price movement.
+It’s important to know that the zig zag indicator cannot predict future price trends or price movement.
 Advanced traders use the indicator with both Elliot Waves and Fibonacci projections in predicting likely future price movement.

 For the everyday investor, however, this indicator can still be a useful tool in getting a clearer picture of a stock’s past behaviour, volatility and support or resistance levels.